 The use of ICT is vital to support the work of the teacher and the learner in Maths lessons.
-Therefore, during each unit of study, students will experience the opportunity to use ICT, both in the classroom and at home.
-There are specific lessons planned for the ICT labs and students might use interactive whiteboards and laptops in lessons.
-Mathematical skills and computer skills in general will be developed in these lessons.
+Therefore, during each unit of study, students will use ICT, both in the classroom and at home.
+There are specific ICT lessons planned, and students might use interactive whiteboards and laptops in lessons.
+Mathematical skills in particular, and computer skills in general, will be developed in these lessons.

 We encourage parents to practise mental arithmetic and calculations with their children in everyday settings and to exploit the many opportunities in general reading to interpret graphs and charts and undertake calculations.
-Parents could talk with their child about their learning or discuss mathematics in television documentaries.
+Parents could talk with their child about their learning or discuss the mathematics in television documentaries.
 Parents and their children could consider the probabilities of certain events happening when playing a game with dice, read timetables and maps when planning a journey, talk about supermarket offers and calculate sale prices.
 Some parents invest in additional textbooks for their children.
 These are widely available in bookshops.